blackbaud/skyux/libs/sdk/tools/README.md

 The CI pipeline uses `ci` configuration for running tests.
 Projects using the `@angular-devkit/build-angular:karma` builder have settings around e.g., which browsers to use.
+Projects using the `@nx/jest:jest` builder have settings to explicitly set `ci` and `runInBand` to `true` to stabilize the tests.

-To update the configuration for Karma Jasmine tests, update settings in `./src/generators/configure-test-ci/generator.ts` and run the following command:
+To update the configuration for tests, update settings in `./src/generators/configure-test-ci/generator.ts` and run the following command:

 ```bash